-Ask people on the street how much AI affects their lives, and most would probably answer that it doesn’t affect them right now.
+Ask people on the street how much AI uses today affect their lives, and most would probably answer that it doesn’t affect them right now.
 Some might say that it’s pure science fiction.
 Others might say that it may affect our future but isn’t used in our world today.
 Some might correctly identify a few ways it’s used in modern technology, such as voice-powered personal assistants like Siri, Alexa and Cortana.
 But most would be surprised to find out how widely it is already woven into the fabric of daily life.

-Personal assistants and other humanlike bots
+AI uses for personal assistants and other humanlike bots

 Voice-powered personal assistants show how AI can expand human capabilities.
 Their ability to understand human speech and almost instantaneously interact with widespread data sources or cyber-physical systems to accomplish users’ goals gives people something akin to their own genie in a magic lamp.

 Nor does the list of such personal assistants end with those well-known examples.
 Special-purpose applications such as Lucy[i] for marketers fill special niches in more and more industries.
 Lucy uses IBM Watson to gather and analyze marketing data, using the same kind of natural language interface to communicate with marketers that popular home personal assistants do.

 Other AI tools provide intelligent interfaces between stores and customers.
 Global office supplies retailer Staples turned its old “Easy Button”[ii] advertising campaign into an AI personal assistant that enables customers to tell their Easy Button in-office personal assistant what they need, and have it instantly place an order for speedy delivery.